 Soak away the day

 Most active adventurers are partial to a massage or two.
 Body Sanctum has two convenient locations in Queenstown's CBD and Frankton and their experienced masseuses will massage all your post-ski tension and strain away.
-If you are intrigued by the health benefits of floating in salt, then book into Salt Float Spa or City Cave which focuses on rejuvenation and relaxation to reset the body's hormonal and metabolic balance.

 After dark activities